Stably free modules and the unstable classification of 2-complexes: Some remarks on induced module decompositions

 Recall that Theorems \ref{thm:main-SF} and \ref{thm:main} concerned stably free $\Z G$-modules and finite $2$-complexes $X$ with $\pi_1(X) \cong G$ where $G = \ast_{i=1}^k G_i$.
 In our example, $\pi_2(X) \otimes \F_p$ was an induced $\F_p G$-module whose component $\F_p T$-modules $M_i$ were unique up to $\F_p T$-isomorphism where $G_i = T$ is the trefoil group.

 The aim of this section will be to investigate the extent to which this applies to all groups of the form $G = \ast_{i=1}^k G_i$ and to $\pi_2(X)$ rather than just $\pi_2(X) \otimes \F$.
 For simplicity, we will restrict to the case of $2$-complexes.
 However, all results have analogues for $(G,n)$-complexes for $n \ge 3$.
+The main result is \cref{thm:main-free-product}, which was stated in the introduction.
+Part (i) will be proven as \cref{thm:non-existence} and part (ii) will be proven as \cref{thm:non-uniqueness}.